The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 Reports about erosion of privacy are also already prevalent in health applications of narrow AI.
-Like other domains, the value of personal health data has long been recognised \parencite{Leonelli19,McMorrow14,WEF11}.
+Like other domains, the value of personal health data has long been recognised \parencite{Leonelli19,McMorrow14,WEF11,Thapa21,Zeitoun20}.
 The extraction of data will be driven more and more by commercialisation and productisation of data as a tradable asset \parencite{Newell15,Parry17,Sadowski19,West17,Zuboff19}.
 In health, this has seen the emergence of specialist data brokers, such as Explorys\footnote{\url{https://www.ibm.com/watson/health/explorys/}}, which was purchased by IBM in 2015.
 An example brokerage is Memorial Sloan Kettering (MSK) Cancer Center entering into a licencing agreement with AI start-up Paige.AI\footnote{\url{https://paige.ai/}} to “grant exclusive access to MSK’s intellectual property in computational pathology, including access to MSK’s 25 million pathology slides.” \parencite{MedTech18}.
-However, the lure of using personal health data in AI and big data applications is driving an erosion of rights to privacy, confidentiality, and data ownership \parencite{Balthazar18,Bogle19,Sharon18}.
+However, the lure of using personal health data in AI and big data applications is driving an erosion of rights to privacy, confidentiality, and data ownership \parencite{Balthazar18,Bogle19,Sharon18,Brockmann20}.
 For example, there are increasing privacy concerns expressed in the media and literature about health apps’ lack of transparency around data sharing and use \parencite{Grundy19}.
 Another example is data sharing between the UK National Health Service and Google DeepMind being considered a betrayal of public trust \parencite{Hern18,Lomas18,Revell17}.
 Google has also faced media criticism for gathering personal health information on millions of people in the United States as part of 'Project Nightingale' \parencite{Anonymous19Guardian,Copeland19,Fussell19}, as has Memorial Sloan Kettering health service for its data sharing arrangement with Paige.AI \parencite{Ornstein18}.
-Campolo and colleagues \parencite*{Campolo17} point out that in domains like health, because of AI’s reliance on large amounts of data, the privacy rights of vulnerable populations are particularly at risk due to lack of informed consent and due processes mechanisms.
+Throughout the COVID-19 pandemic there has also been widespread debate regarding the impact on privacy of using digital tracking tools including AI \parencite[e.g.,][]{Smidt21}.
+Campolo and colleagues \parencite*{Campolo17} point out that in domains like health, because of AI’s reliance on large amounts of data, the privacy rights of vulnerable populations are particularly at risk due to lack of informed consent, inability to opt out, and poor due process mechanisms.
+In this way, erosion of privacy and commodification of individuals’ data will likely disproportionately affect vulnerable populations.